 As we enjoyed our last day in Greenport, the weather began to “lift”, so we enjoyed one last sunset before we left to head back to Shelter Island, this time to beautiful West Neck Harbor.

-And, an abandoned flamingo.
+We found some wonderful shells…and, an abandoned flamingo.
 Sad.

 If you head north past Island Marina, staying to the west, you will meander up a beautiful creek, with spectacular homes.
 The creek dumps out into a large pond, with charming old homes dotting the shore.